The story of farming in Kintyre

 It was rare to find a farm tenanted by a single tenant, and in general several tenants worked the farms in a communal fashion, all took part in each operation and the rigs of the farms were drawn for by lots, each tenant receiving the produce of a number of rigs according to his share in the tenancy.
 In order to ensure each tenant got a fair distribution of good and bad land the rigs appointed to any one tenant were scattered throughout the farm and this fact probably accounts for the word Run-Rig, which was the name given to the system or method.
 It is from the Gaelic “Rhoinn”, a division, and “Ruith”, to run, and signifies that the rigs pertaining to a tenant ran or extended over all the available area, and not confined to a particular part of the farm.

-In the middle of the eighteenth century at the same time as the Tackesman were abolished, replaced by the system of tenant farmers, his own separate holding and steading, and the old run-rig’s were divided up for this purpose, and the earliest farms “leased” to farmers. (circa 1742).
+In the middle of the eighteenth century at the same time as the Tacksman was abolished, replaced by the system of tenant farmers, each with his own separate holding and steading, the old run-rig’s were divided up and the earliest farms “leased” to farmers. (circa 1742).
 This was the start of farming as we know it today.
 One major event, however, was that in the 1950s death duties forced the Duke of Argyll to sell most of his lands in Kintyre to the leased tenant farmers.

 Grain was a product which was further processed off the farm.
 After it was harvested and dried, it was taken to the mill.
 There were many in Kintyre, all powered by water.
-Among the first meal mills were Saddell (1634), Kilkenzie (1633), Kileonan (1636) and Kinloch (1636), Machrimore (1636), Kilellan (1659), Carskay (1651) and many more.
+Among the first meal mills were Saddell (1634), Kilkenzie (1633), Kileonan (1636) and Kinloch (1636), Machrimore (1636), Kilellan (1659), Carskey (1651) and many more.
 Many of the ruined walls of these mills can still be seen today.